 Coriander can refer to both an herb and a spice.
 Although the term coriander is used in much of the world in reference to both cilantro leaves and seeds, in the Americas, it generally refers to the dried cilantro seeds which are used as a spice both in whole form and ground.
+Cilantro leaves and coriander seeds taste very different and cannot be substituted for each other in recipes.

-Coriander seeds have a bit of a spicy, citrus flavor and are available in the spice aisle of most markets.
+They have a bit of a spicy, citrus flavor and are available in the spice aisle of most markets.
 You will need to pay special attention to the recipe instructions as well as to how the ingredient is listed to determine whether the author intends the seeds or the leaves to be used in the recipe.

 Coriander is one of the oldest herbs and spices on record.
 Coriander was mentioned in the Bible, and the seeds have been found in ruins dating back to 5000 B.C.
-Its name comes from the Greek word koris, meaning a stinky bug.
+Its name comes from the Greek word koris, meaning a stink bug.
 This is likely a reference to the strong aroma given off by the cilantro plant leaves when they are bruised.

 Herbs vs. Spices: What's the Difference?